DICOMcloud/DICOMcloud/README.md

 &nbsp;

-The DICOMcloud server that can interface with any DICOMweb client over the current implemented features (qido-rs, wado-uri, wado-rs and stow-rs).
+The DICOMcloud server can interface with any DICOMweb client over the current implemented features (qido-rs, wado-uri, wado-rs and stow-rs).

-### Official documentation andh examples can be found here:
+### Official documentation and examples can be found here:
 https://dicomcloud.github.io/docs/dicomcloud/about/